AtomicConductor/AtomicConductor.github.io/docs/client_tools/clarisse.md

 ---
 #### notify
-Indicates that notifications will be sent by email on job completion.
+Indicate that notifications will be sent by email on job completion.

 ---
 #### email_addresses
-A comma-delimited list of emails addresses to notify on job completion.
+A comma-delimited list of email addresses to notify on job completion.

 ---
 #### show_tracebacks
-Show a full stacktrace for software errors in the submitter.
+Show a full stack-trace for software errors in the submitter.

 ---
 #### conductor_log_level